PRE-ARRIVALS

 UK power adaptor

-Bring a sufficient UK power adapter for your electronic items.
+Bring sufficient UK power adaptors for your electronic items.

 Clothing